 - Hanging: Great for overhead heating on smaller patios or gazebos.

 - Umbrella-mounted: Perfect addition to patio seating, attaches to standard umbrella center poles.

 - Wall-mounted: Can be installed using a bracket mount on your deck or against the siding of your home.

 - Standing: Great for outdoor spaces of all sizes, can be moved as needed to accommodate your needs.

-Get a patio heater that performs well and is affordable.
-We have a range of patio heater types.
-The Home Depot delivers when and where you need them.
+Ready to get a patio heater and start enjoying your outdoor space year round?
+The Home Depot delivers online orders when and where you need them.